 In addition to the weirs in the Susitna River drainage, an adult salmon weir was operated by the Division of Sport Fish at Fish Creek (Knik Arm) and provided daily sockeye salmon escapement counts.
-Historically, a counting weir has also been employed at the outlet of Packers Lake (on Kalgin Island) but has since been replaced by a remote video camera system (Appendix B10; Shields and Dupuis 2012).
-The camera system was in operation from 2005 to 2006 and 2009 through 2019.
-However, in 2006, an electronic malfunction did not allow for a complete census of the escapement.
-From 2010 to 2013, and 2016-2019, technical difficulties prevented retrieval of some data, but minimum counts were obtained.
+Historically, a counting weir has also been employed at the outlet of Packers Lake (on Kalgin Island), but when Cook Inlet Aquaculture Association (CIAA) terminated stocking activities at the lake, they no longer staffed the weir.
+To monitor sockeye salmon escapement into Packers Lake, ADF&G installed a remote video camera system (Appendix B10; Shields and Dupuis 2012) from 2005 to 2006 and 2009 through 2019.
+However, in 2006, an electronic malfunction did not allow for a complete index of the escapement.
+From 2010 to 2013 and 2016-2019, technical difficulties prevented retrieval of some data, but minimum counts were obtained.
 A complete count of the escapement into Packers Lake was obtained in 2014 and 2015 (Shields and Frothingham 2018).

-In 2019, approximately 6 million sockeye salmon were forecast to return to UCI (Table 3).
-The actual 2019 run estimate totaled 5.2 million fish, which was 13% less than the preseason forecast.
+In 2019, approximately 6.0 million sockeye salmon were forecast to return to UCI (Table 3).
+The actual 2019 run estimate totaled 5.5 million fish, which was 13% less than the preseason forecast.
 Estimates of the 2019 personal use and sport sockeye salmon harvests were made by comparing previous years' catches from similar size runs.
-Of the expected run of 6 million sockeye salmon, approximately 2.0 million fish were expected to escape all fisheries, leaving 4 million sockeye salmon available for harvest to all users.
-If sport and personal use harvests in 2019 were similar in proportion to previous runs of this size, the commercial catch in 2019 was projected to be approximately 3 million sockeye salmon.
-The actual 2019 commercial sockeye salmon harvest of 1.7 million fish (Appendices A4 and B2) was well below preseason expectations.
-Drift gillnet fishermen accounted for approximately 44% of the 2019 commercial sockeye salmon harvest, or 749,101 fish, and set gillnet fishermen caught 56% of the commercial harvest, or 971,174 sockeye salmon (Appendix B2).
-The 2019 run was identified to individual river systems inseason using a weighted age-composition catch allocation method (Tobias and Tarbox 1999).
-GSI samples were collected from the 2019 commercial harvest and will be analyzed at a later date.
-The last reported commercial fishing activity in any area of UCI in 2019 was September 10.
+Of the expected run of 6.0 million sockeye salmon, approximately 2.0 million fish were expected to escape all fisheries, leaving 4.0 million sockeye salmon available for harvest to all users.
+If sport and personal use harvests in 2019 were similar in proportion to previous runs of this size, the commercial catch in 2019 was projected to be approximately 3.0 million sockeye salmon.
+The actual 2019 commercial sockeye salmon harvest of 1.7 million fish (Appendices A4, B2, and B14) was well below preseason expectations.
+Drift gillnet fishery participants accounted for approximately 44% of the 2019 commercial sockeye salmon harvest or 749,101 fish and set gillnet fishery participants caught 56% of the commercial harvest, or 971,174 sockeye salmon (Appendix B2).
+The 2019 run was apportioned to individual river systems inseason using a weighted age composition catch allocation method (Tobias and Tarbox 1999).
+GSI samples were collected from the 2019 commercial for later analysis.
+The last reported commercial delivery of sockeye salmon in any area of UCI in 2019 was September 19.